titanknis/Nixos-Installation-Guide/README.md

 # nixos
 Obviously this is my nixos config file.

-If you find anything useful please do no hesitate to copy from it
+If you find anything useful please do no hesitate to copy from it.